 We’ve all heard a great deal about drones at this point.
 Even people who don’t work in the distribution sector know all about their forecasted applications.
 While the technology is very much in its infancy, it seems inevitable that drones will become a key asset for distributors in the future.
 In the UK, it’s estimated that drones will increase the GDP from transportation and logistics by 1.5 percent by 2030.
 If this is the case, distribution ERP software vendors will have to come up with new solutions to support them.

-As shown in the graphic above, the commercial use of drones makes up the smallest percentage of global drone investment.
+As mentioned in the graphic above, the commercial use of drones makes up the smallest percentage of global drone investment.
 However, this percentage is growing steadily and is set to hit nearly a billion dollars of investment in 2021.
 In fact, the compound annual growth rate (CAGR) of civilian and enterprise drones is expected to reach 19 percent by 2020.
 Drones will definitely have to prove their worth to the distribution industry before investment really takes off, but as the technology develops this is certainly feasible.

 For instance, some technology experts believe that, in a decade or two, drones could be plotting their own delivery routes.
 This would be made possible with the use of small transmitters that the customer would place in an accessible location.
 Then, the drone would scan for it, detect its signal and take the shortest route.

 Moreover, the automation drones may potentially provide could solve a multitude of issues existing in the supply chain today.
-In our recently published supply chain management trends article, we spoke at length on the trucking capacity crunch.
+In our supply chain management trends article, we spoke at length on the trucking capacity crunch.
 Drones could be a great way to supplement delivery as the driver shortage continues and shipping rates skyrocket.

 However, there are still plenty of issues to iron out.
 For example, would the use of innovative security software be able to stop thefts?
 Would it be mostly automated or would employees still need to constantly monitor the drones in order to protect, recharge and repair them?
 Distribution companies will also have to consider the costs of these issues should they persist and determine whether the ROI is worth investing in drone technology.